Contact processes on the integers: Introduction and main results

-We comment on the proof of Theorem \ref{THEthm}.
-The cornerstone for acquiring parts \textit{(i)\textup{ and} (ii)} is to ascertain the existence of a sequence of space-time points, termed \textit{break points}, strictly increasing in both space and time, among which the behaviour of $r_{t}$ conditional on $\{\zeta_{t}^{O} \mbox{\textup{ survives}}\}$ stochastically replicates; these type of arguments have been established by Kuczek, see \cite{K}.
-We also note that proofs of parts \textit{(iii) \textup{and} (iv)} are based on variations of the arguments for the contact process case due to Durrett and Griffeath, see \cite{DG} and \cite{D80}, \cite{G}.
+(iv) Let $\beta= \pr(\zeta_{t}^{O} \mbox{ survives})>0$, then, $\displaystyle{ I_{t} \Rightarrow (1-\beta) \delta_{\emptyset} + \beta \bar{\nu}_{\mu}}$. \end{thm} We comment on the proof of Theorem \ref{THEthm1}.The cornerstone for acquiring parts \textit{(i)\textup{ and} (ii)} is to ascertain the existence of a sequence of space-time points, termed \textit{break points}, strictly increasing in both space and time, among which the behaviour of $r_{t}$ conditional on $\{\zeta_{t}^{O} \mbox{\textup{ survives}}\}$ stochastically replicates, these type of arguments have been established in Kuczek \cite{K}.
+Further, the proofs of parts \textit{(iii) \textup{and} (iv)} are based on variations of the arguments for the contact process case due to Durrett and Griffeath, see \cite{DG} and \cite{D80}, \cite{G}.
+We finally note that the technique of the proof for obtaining \textit{(i)} gives an alternative, elementary proof of the corresponding result for the contact process, see Theorem 1.4 in Durrett \cite{D80}.

 In the next section we introduce the graphical construction, we also present monotonicity and give some elementary coupling results.
-Section \ref{Sexp} is intended for the proof of two exponential estimates that we need for latter.
-Section \ref{S31} is devoted to the study of break points, while in Section \ref{S32} we give the proof of Theorem \ref{THEthm}.
+Section \ref{Sexp} is intended for the proof of two exponential estimates that we need for later.
+Section \ref{S31} is devoted to the study of break points, while in Section \ref{S32} we give the proof of Theorem \ref{THEthm1}.